Double standards are standards and principles that are applied to similar things in a differing manner, typically without proper justification.

 - Racial Profiling: Police racial profiling leads to the assumption that black men are up to no good while white people are giving the presumption of innocence.

-- Attractive Clothing: A normatively attractive woman may get away with wearing a miniskirt, while women who are heavier may be not.
+- Attractive Clothing: A normatively attractive woman may get away with wearing a miniskirt, while women who are heavier may be criticized for the same outfit.

 - Sons vs Daughters: A father who allows his 16 year old son to stay out until midnight but doesn’t let his daughter go out past 10pm.